Blót: Beginning of winter

 Blót taking place at the beginning of winter in Norway and Iceland to celebrate vetrnætr ("winter-nights") are recorded in multiple sources, such as Gísla saga Súrssonar, in which the goði Þorgrímr Þorsteinsson sacrifices to Freyr during the feast.
 This time has been suggested to have marked the beginning of the new year and may be the same as the dísablót, named for the disir, which is recorded in Ynglinga saga as having taken place in Uppsala.
 Two further blót are attested as having taken place in Scandinavia, each in a single source.
 Völsa þáttr, preserved in Flateyjarbók, describes a family in Northern Norway at the beginning of the 11th century CE in which blót are performed each night in the autumn to the preserved penis of a horse that had been previously killed.
 An álfablót is recorded as having taken place in autumn in Svetjud in Austrfaravísur, written around 1020 CE.

 In Anglo-Saxon contexts, blót are recorded as occurring in Blōtmōnaþ, a month in the Old English calendar which roughly corresponds to the Gregorian month of November.

 Later in winter

+Carl Larsson's Midvinterblot ("Midwinter blót) depicts the legendary king Domalde offering himself as a sacrifice to prevent famine.

 Other blót are also recorded as having taken place in winter, such as the miðsvetrarblót in Trøndelag recorded in Heimskringla.
 Yule was celebrated in the middle of winter and had a diversity of religious components such as the performing of blót and heitstrengingar.
 The Þorrablót was held at midwinter in the month of Þorri.
 The Orkneyinga saga tells in an aetiological story that the blót got its name from the son of King Snær who held a blót every year at this time but it is more likely it got its name from the month.